SEND

 The National Nurturing Schools Award

-At St Mary’s, we are working towards the National Nurturing Schools Award.
+At St Mary’s, we are proud to have achieved the National Nurturing Schools Award.

 A nurturing approach enables school to work with parents in supporting children to develop the social and emotional skills to do well at school and with peers as well as develop their resilience and their capacity to deal more confidently with the trials and tribulations of life, for life.